BenaroyaResearch/primary_T_MPRA/README.md

-# Ho et al. MPRA analysis
+# Ho et al. analysis code

 Hello!
-Welcome to the MPRA analysis code for Ho et al. 2025
+Welcome to the analysis code for Ho et al. 2025

 This folder contains data necessary for the MPRA analysis in Ho et al. 2025.
-There are 9 steps to this analysis which must be done in order.
+There are 9 steps to the MPRA analysis which must be done in order.
 The CRISPR and V2G analyses are separate (steps 10 and 11)

 Order of operations: